kids-code-games/variables-war/README.md

 #### 2 variables by player, be the first the reach 42 points!

-This is where he will increment his variables, and where all players can add attacks or bonus.
-A player shuffles the deck and deals 6 cards face down to each player.
-The remainder of the deck is left in the center of the table face down.
-It will be the drawing pile.

-Each player got 2 variables: A and B
+Each player got 2 variables: A and B.
+This is where he will increment their respected values using your own strategy to avoid attack and maximize benefits of loops and bonuses.

 The goal is to reach 42 for either of variables A and B.

-When it's your turn, you start drawing 2 cards, then play 2 cards.
+When it's your turn, you start drawing 2 cards, then play 2 cards to always have 6 cards in hands.
-For each card, you can either:
-- play 1 Value card (yellow) on your variables to get closer to 42 on variable A or B. You can combine incremental cards with repeat cards.
-- play 1 Value card (yellow) on another player's variables.
-For instance, you can decrease his variable value, or make it so that it matches a conditional attack.
-- play an attack card (red) on other players's variables, to slow them down in their progress
-- play a bonus card, either on yourself or on another player, depending on the card.
-- any combination of the above.

 #### 5 categories of cards:

-* *value*: used to increase or decrease the value of a Var, remember the goal is to reach exactly 42 point.
+* *value*: used to increase or decrease the value of a Var, remember the goal is to reach exactly 42 points.

 * *loop*: repeat the next card to be played on a variable, you will need them to go reach faster 42 or you can use them on their opponents to redeuce their score.